spotDL/spotify-downloader/docs/usage.md

 To download music in higher quality follow the steps below:

 1. Get cookies.txt for https://music.youtube.com.
-> You can use [Get cookies.txt extension](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) for this.
+> You can use [Get cookies.txt extension](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) for this.
+More info [here](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp)

 2. Add `--cookie-file cookies.txt` option to your spotDL command line options
 > Replace cookies.txt with the actual name of your cookies file